IvanVigor/Deep-Q-Learning-Network-Unity-collector/Report.md

 Possible future activities for improving the performances:

-* Replay Buffer with a similarity detection of past samples - Local Fusion approach.
+* Replay Buffer with a similarity detection of past episodes - Local Fusion approach.

-* Double DQN
+* Duelling DQN

 * CNN Agent for understanding from Pixels of the environment state.